My Intuitive eating Story + Journey

-Dieting has been a part of my life since I was probably 10 years old (I just didn’t realize it at the time).
-I remember my grandfather grabbing my belly and saying allowed, “that is too much to grab”.
+Written 2022, Updated Dec 2025, Kelsey BennerDieting has been a part of my life since I was probably 10 years old (I just didn’t realize it at the time).
+I remember my grandfather grabbing my belly and telling me and my twin sister that, “that is too much to grab”.
+I’m 34 years old and those words still live with me.

 My twin sister and I both struggled with our weight and perpetually worried about our bellies being ‘too much’.
 That moment haunted me for a long while, but since I’ve gotten older, I’ve learned to accept it and him.

 I stumbled across intuitive eating back when it wasn’t even a ‘thing’.
 It was 2015 and I had just began my new job as a WIC nutritionist.
-I was sitting on my bed crying and I remember feeling so damn frustrated because I had just come home from a trip to the ER for constipation.

-I remember thinking, “How am I constipated?
+I remember thinking: “How am I constipated?
 I eat healthy.
 I workout.
 And I’m a nutritionist for goodness sake.
 I should know better!”.

 It was difficult for me to wrap my head around the ER doc telling me what to eat and what to change about my diet, when I knew exactly what needed to change: I needed real food.

-That was my moment.
-That was my breaking-point-fed-the-eff-up-with-dieting moment.
 I knew there had to be another way…

 So that night, as I was sitting on my bed in tears, I googled “how to not diet”.